Data Protection Privacy Noticeby praxe2apHe2eSwa

 If you do not agree

-If we are relying on your consent to use your personal information for a particular purpose you may withdraw your consent at any time and we will stop using your information for that purpose.
+To withdraw your consent to use your personal information for a particular purpose, at any time, please contact the Practice to discuss and we will stop using your information for that purpose.
 If you do not wish us to use your personal information as described, you should the Practice to discuss.
 If you object to the way that we collect and use your information, it might affect the way we are able to continue to provide your dental care.

 If you have any concerns about how we use your information and you do not feel able to discuss it with your dentist or anyone at the practice, you should contact The Information Commissioner’s Office (ICO), Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF (0303 123 1113 or 01625 545745).